Matthew-Christopher/CrossTalk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.
+The code assumes that these steps have been completed correctly and is not likely to function without you doing so.

 ### Prerequisites